mehmetabak/nAI/README.md

 # Project nAI

 ## Introduction
 Welcome to Project nAI!
-We are dedicated to exploring Open Source Fine-Tuned Gemini and GPT Models.
+We are dedicated to exploring Fine-Tuned Gemini and GPT Models.
 Our project aims to provide a platform for testing and refining these models, pushing the boundaries of natural language processing technology.

 ## About
 Project nAI stands at the forefront of open-source AI exploration.
 We provide a dedicated space for developers and researchers to experiment with cutting-edge models, fostering transparency and community collaboration.